Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/introduction-to-igv.md

 Lets read in some example ChIP-seq data (as shown in Figure 11) to demonstrate how you might go about exploring these types of data.
 We will use data from a recently published study of the dynamic regulaorty landscape in the developing mouse ([Gorkin *et al*, 2020](https://www.nature.com/articles/s41586-020-2093-3?proof=t)).

-In this study, the autors generate an atlas of the dynamic chromatin landscape at various time points during mouse embryonic development, conducting over 1100 ChIP-seq experiments and 132 ATAC-seq experiments spanning 72 stages of development across various tissues.
+In this study, the authors generate an atlas of the dynamic chromatin landscape at various time points during mouse embryonic development, conducting over 1100 ChIP-seq experiments and 132 ATAC-seq experiments spanning 72 stages of development across various tissues.

 **Figure 1A-B from Gorkin *et al*, 2020, Nature**.
 ![](../figures/mouse-atlas-fig1a.png)

-In particular, we will use ChIP-seq data generated in immunoprecipation experiments for several histone modifications, whose presence and absence can be used to infer the functional state of chromatin at specific loci (e.g. active transcription, enhancers, heterochromatin).
+In particular, we will use the ChIP-seq data generated in immunoprecipation experiments for several histone modifications, whose presence and absence can be used to infer the functional state of chromatin at specific loci (e.g. active transcription, enhancers, heterochromatin).
 These data have been downloaded and made available in this github repo, in: `Bioinformatics_workshop/Day-2/data/gorkin-et-al/`.

 Specifically, we will use ChIP-seq data for two histone modifications that are known to represent transcriptionally active chromatin regions:
 * H3K27ac - Acetylation of lysine 27 of histone 3
 * H3K9ac - Acetylation of lysine 9 of histone 3

-Since this experiment uses alignment generated against mouse refernce mm10, we need to switch the genome slected in IGV before we load in any data.
+Since this experiment uses an alignment generated against mouse refernce mm10, we need to switch the genome slected in IGV before we load in any data.
 Then, load in the following files:
 * `forebrain_E15.5_H3K27ac-chr11.bw` - ChIP signal
 * `forebrain_E15.5_H3K27ac.bed` - Peak coordinates
 * `forebrain_E15.5_H3K27ac-chr11.bam` - Read alignments